Stockton Workers Compensation Lawyer

 Essential Steps to Take After a Workplace Injury

-The following steps are designed to ensure that your rights are protected and your chances of a successful workers’ compensation claim are improved:
+The following steps are designed to help support the protection of your rights and your ability to pursue a workers’ compensation claim effectively:

 • Report the Injury: Notify your employer as soon as possible, within 30 days.